corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/operations/deployment/hsm-deployment.md

 cryptoServiceConf : "gemalto.conf"
 ```

-The configuration file for Gemalto Luna has two paa.
-The `keyStore` field needs to specify a slot or partition.
-The `password` field contains the password associated with the slot or partition.
+The configuration file for Gemalto Luna has two parameters.
+The `keyStore` parameter needs to specify a slot or partition.
+The `password` parameter contains the password associated with the slot or partition.

 * **keyStore**:
 specify the slot or partition.